I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensordriver-ongetproperties.md

 <p>The sensor class extension is responsible for freeing any <b>PROPVARIANT</b> structures returned by this method.</p>

 <p>Sensor properties must not contain information that can be used to identify the user.
-For more information about user privacy, see <a href="NULL">Privacy and Security in the Sensor and Location Platform</a>.</p>
+For more information about user privacy, see <a href="https://msdn.microsoft.com/9defb163-4de6-46cc-b817-d3e6291137be">Privacy and Security in the Sensor and Location Platform</a>.</p>

 <p><a href="http://go.microsoft.com/fwlink/p/?linkid=131484">IPortableDeviceKeyCollection</a> and <a href="http://go.microsoft.com/fwlink/p/?linkid=131486">IPortableDeviceValues</a> are documented in Windows Portable Devices.</p>